LeeKamentsky/python-javabridge/docs/installation.rst

 Windows
 ^^^^^^^

 If you do not have a C compiler installed, you can install Microsoft Visual C++ Build Tools to perform the compile steps.
-The compiler installation cab be found in https://visualstudio.microsoft.com/visual-cpp-build-tools/.
+The compiler installation can be found in https://visualstudio.microsoft.com/visual-cpp-build-tools/.

 You should install a Java Development Kit (JDK) appropriate for your Java project.
 The Windows build is tested with the Oracle JDK 1.7.
 You